kaw2k/lunch-games/README.md

 - Not clear when you are waiting to flip the cards, make the entire screen green
 - Same thing for avalon
+- Add destroying lady of the lake to avalon

 ## WEREWOLF